my-flow/mt940/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/mt940.svg)](https://hex.pm/packages/mt940)
 [![Coverage Status](https://coveralls.io/repos/my-flow/mt940/badge.svg?branch=master)](https://coveralls.io/r/my-flow/mt940?branch=master)

+This is a library to parse account statements which are formatted as MT940.
 MT940 is a standard structured SWIFT Customer Statement message.
-In short, it is an electronic bank account statement which has been developed by SWIFT.
-It is a end of day statement file which details all entries booked to an account.
+It is an end-of-day statement file which details all entries booked to a bank account.

 ## Basic usage